 The company believes that retail businesses can play a powerful role in tackling climate change, and in doing so generate new opportunities, jobs and businesses.
 It is determined to play its part, so has set itself ambitious targets for reducing carbon emissions in every major area of its activities - from the supply chains of its products and services to the impact of its buildings and deliveries.
-It also has ambitious targets for finding ways to help its customers reduce their own carbon footprint, and has a revolutionary long-term vision of becoming a zero-carbon business.

 Playing a leadership role

 Tesco are now playing a leadership role in bringing the problem of climate change to the attention of its suppliers, customers and competitors around the world, setting ambitious targets, and developing new collaborations to help cut carbon through its supply chain.

 Tesco's targets address the three ways in which it has an impact on carbon emissions: First, the emissions produced directly by heating, cooling and lighting stores and moving goods to them; Second, the emissions produced by suppliers as they grow and manufacture the goods customers want; Third, emissions produced by customers as they consume the products they buy.

 - To halve the emissions per square foot from stores and distribution centres by 2020 compared to 2006